ISQGD

 International Seminar on Quantization, Geometry, and Dynamics (ISQGD)

-Hosted by the School of Mathematics and Statistical Sciences at The University of Texas Rio Grande Valley (UTRGV), USA.
+Hosted by the School of Mathematical and Statistical Sciences at The University of Texas Rio Grande Valley (UTRGV), USA.

 Guided by an Advisory and Governing Body composed of eminent senior professors.